|Mr M Bruce||Lead Practitioner for History, ECT Manager & Cover & Teacher of History|

 |Mrs A Walsh||RSL Galileo & Teacher of History|

 |Mrs K Pomfret||RSL Darwin & Teacher of History & Drama|

-Learning History equips students to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Learning History equips pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Lessons are taught with an overarching key historical enquiry question that provides the pedagogical glue that binds that the substantive knowledge together.
-Students are also introduced to second order concepts to develop their ability to think and write in History.
+Pupils are also introduced to second order concepts to develop their ability to think and write in History.
 The concepts and ideas are taught explicitly throughout lessons in KS3 and KS4.
-Cause and effect, change and continuity, impact, significance and diversity of experience are included to enhance the curriculum and make sense of the knowledge taught to the students.
+Cause and effect, change and continuity, impact, significance and diversity of experience are included to enhance the curriculum and make sense of the knowledge taught to the pupils.

 There are opportunities for enrichment trips within the subject.
 The GCSE course we follow includes a unit on ‘History Around Us’ and all pupils are given the opportunity to participate in a study visit to Portchester Castle.
-The history department also offers students the opportunity to visit the Auschwitz concentration camp in Year 10, the trip Is run in conjunction with other departments.
+The history department, in conjunction with other humanities subjects, also offers Year 10 pupils the opportunity to visit Poland and the Auschwitz concentration camp.